FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_troubleshootCommonProblems/t_st_performanceIssues/t_st_debug_log_output_slows_computer.md

     "title": "Debug log output slows computer",
     "linkTitle": "Debug log output slows computer",
     "weight": "370"
-}You might need to set the log level for one or more of the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> logs configured in files in the `<FILEDRIVEHOME>/conf/` directory to `debug` to produce a detailed log for problem isolation.
+}You might need to set the log level for one or more of the {{< SecureTransport/componentshortname  >}} logs configured in files in the `<FILEDRIVEHOME>/conf/` directory to `debug` to produce a detailed log for problem isolation.
 If you leave a log set to `debug`, it can produce a very large volume of log output.
 Because this keeps the database and disk busy, it can affect the performance of all processes running on the computer.

 -   Always reset the log level after using `debug` to gather log information for problem isolation.
 -   Never set a log level to `debug` for routine operation.